-§ 1.6 Activities that Require a Permit
+§ 1.6 Permits

 (f) Pursuant to the provisions of 36 CFR 1.6(f), the following is a compilation of the activities for which a permit is required.
 Not all of the activities/permits listed below are relevant to Camp Nelson National Monument.